lwdjohari/nvql/README.md

 ## Motivation
 During years of handling development that are involved database, <br/>
 we are facing same conceptual and fundamentals but different implementation for different database server.<br/>
-One thing faster in one area and one thing have higher effort on certain area, repeat.
+One implementation faster in one area and other implementation have higher effort on different DB, and it's repetitive.<br/>
 Thats the reason why NvServ Server Framework & NvQL were born.

 ## Main Engine under-the-hood